 - large spring of dill (3 twigs of dill for each jar)

 - 5 teaspoons of black peppercorns (one teaspoon for each jar)

 Step 1 – Wash and sterilize jars, bands, and lids

 Wash all your jars, bands, and lids in hot soapy water.
 Then rinse and place in the water bath canner to sterilize for about 10 minutes.
 Make sure the water is almost at the boiling point.
 Remove and place on a towel to dry.
 You can also place your washed jars in the oven at 225 degrees for 20 minutes for sterilization.

 The Granite Ware Water Bath Canner is available from these retailers:

 Granite Ware water-bath canners have been the standard for canning for over 100 years.
 I use mine every canning season.
 Great all-around canning system.

 Step 2 – Prepare your jars

-Now it is time to cut up your zucchini, dill and garlic and stuff your jars.
+Now it is time to cut up your zucchini, dill, and garlic and stuff your jars.
 Cut your zucchini into pickle size lengths.
-Make sure to cut them so they will fit into the jars length wise.
+Make sure to cut them so they will fit into the jars lengthwise.
 You may have to trim them to fit depending on the length of your zucchini.
-Add 4 cloves of garlic, a teaspoon of black peppercorns and a few clips of dill into each jar.
+Generally, about 5-inch lengths will do.
+Also remove any seeds, especially from the larger zucchini’s.
+They have a tendency to become slimy over time.
+Add 4 cloves of garlic, a teaspoon of black peppercorns, and a few clips of dill into each jar.